Subhra-iOS/SRNetwork/README.md

 # SRNetwork
 A Custom network layer to GET, POST, DELETE data at remote server.
 You can use the network layer in your application for all type of network calls.
-Note :I am using URLSession with default configuration.
+Note : URLSession with default configuration.

 About Developer :
 Developer : Subhra Roy (INDIA)